Oatmeal-Lin/silent-sms-ping/README.md

 ### APK download (for testing)

-- [debug APK from 19-03-2023](https://github.com/MatejKovacic/silent-sms-ping/blob/master/silent-sms-app-debug.apk) - click download to get it on your device.
+- [debug APK from 20-03-2023](https://github.com/MatejKovacic/silent-sms-ping/blob/master/silent-sms-app-debug_20-03-2023.apk) - click download button to get it on your device and then install it as third party app.